opensearch-project/documentation-website/_opensearch/rest-api/document-apis/delete-by-query.md

 refresh | Boolean | Specifies whether OpenSearch should refresh all of the shards involved in the delete request once the operation finishes.
 Default is false. requests_per_second | Integer | Specifies the request's throttling in sub-requests per second.
-Default is -1, which means no throttling. routing | String | Value used to route the operation to a specific shard. scroll | Time | Amount of time to keep the search results of documents that matched the query. scroll_size | Integer | Size of the scroll request of the operation.
+Default is -1, which means no throttling. routing | String | Value used to route the operation to a specific shard. scroll | Time | Amount of time the search context should be open. scroll_size | Integer | Size of the scroll request of the operation.
 Default is 1000. search_type | String | Whether OpenSearch should use global term and document frequencies calculating revelance scores.
 Valid choices are `query_then_fetch` and `dfs_query_then_fetch`. `query_then_fetch` scores documents using local term and document frequencies for the shard.
 It’s usually faster but less accurate. `dfs_query_then_fetch` scores documents using global term and document frequencies across all shards.
 It’s usually slower but more accurate.
 Default is `query_then_fetch`. search_timeout | Time | Amount of time until timeout for the search request.
 Default is no timeout.